oc-shopaholic/oc-tailwind-shopaholic-theme/docs/user-stories/US11-BuyProductItem.md

         <td>11.</td>
         <td>I can delete an Order Item.
             <ol>
-                <li>When an Order Item is deleted, its cost is subtracted from the Total Order Cost Excluding Delivery and the Total Order Cost Including Delivery.</li>
+                <li>When an Order Item is deleted, its cost is subtracted from the Total Order Cost Excluding Delivery.</li>
                 <li>I can undo this deleting.</li>
             </ol></td>
     </tr>